 (8) It is also possible that two events which lie outside each other’s light cones may both be embedded in a common event (This is an expanded case of #3, above).

-(9) Finally, two events that lie outside each other’s light cone may nonetheless constitute a third event.
+(9) Finally, two events that lie outside each other’s light cone may nonetheless constitute a single event.
 This is the case with event pairs that exhibit “quantum entanglement”.
 The existence of this mode of connectivity was proven by John Bell (“Bell’s Theorem”) and has since been verified by repeated experiments.

 Here’s how quantum entanglement works.
 Two quanta interact strongly with one another, e.g. ‘at birth’.
 They then move apart from each another.
 When a certain operation (e.g. measurement) is performed on one quantum, that operation causes the wave function of that quantum to collapse, thereby displaying a certain value.
 Simultaneously, the wave function of the other quantum collapses, displaying a related value.

 We may look at this phenomenon as two events taking place simultaneously on two quanta outside each other’s light cones.
 Or we can view this phenomenon as a single event that spans a significant distance in space.